Coronavirus/COVID-19 Response: Read information and updates

 The University of Toronto Campus

 Beyond our walls, the University of Toronto campus offers students an endless variety of resources.
-Get involved with 300+ student clubs, work out at Hart House, or book an appointment at a Writing Centre.
+Get involved with 300+ student clubs, work out at Hart House, join an intramural team, or book an appointment at a Writing Centre.
 Check out the comprehensive theological research collections available through the libraries of the Toronto School of Theology (TST) and the University of Toronto.
 Or hang out at the cozy John W. Graham Library, just across the street, where Wycliffe's original library merged with Trinity College in 2000.